How To Keep Your Hydrangeas Blue

 Image of keeping hydrangeas blue

-• Image 1: A hydrangea bush with blue flowers.
+- Image 1: A hydrangea bush with blue flowers.
 The caption reads "How to keep hydrangeas blue."
-Image of Hydrangea bush with blue flowers

-• Image 2: A close-up of a hydrangea flower, showing the blue petals.
+- Image 2: A close-up of a hydrangea flower, showing the blue petals.
 The caption reads "The secret to keeping hydrangeas blue."
-Image of Close-up of hydrangea flower

-• Image 3: A gardener adding coffee grounds to the soil around a hydrangea bush.
+- Image 3: A gardener adding coffee grounds to the soil around a hydrangea bush.
 The caption reads "Coffee grounds for blue hydrangeas."
-Image of Gardener adding coffee grounds to soil

-• Image 4: A table with a variety of materials that can be used to keep hydrangeas blue, including coffee grounds, fruit peels, and peat moss.
+- Image 4: A table with a variety of materials that can be used to keep hydrangeas blue, including coffee grounds, fruit peels, and peat moss.
 The caption reads "Materials for keeping hydrangeas blue."
-Image of Table with materials for keeping hydrangeas blue

-• Image 5: A before-and-after photo of a hydrangea bush, showing how the color of the flowers changed from pink to blue after the gardener added coffee grounds to the soil.
+- Image 5: A before-and-after photo of a hydrangea bush, showing how the color of the flowers changed from pink to blue after the gardener added coffee grounds to the soil.
 The caption reads "The magic of coffee grounds."
-Image of Before-and-after photo of hydrangea bush

 Post a Comment for "How To Keep Your Hydrangeas Blue"